vivocha/jsonpolice/README.md

 and a URI needs to be downloaded, a `no_retriever` exception is thrown.
 Refer to the documentation of [jsonref](https://github.com/vivocha/jsonref) for sample retriever functions to use in the browser or with Node.js.
- * `removeAdditional`, if `true` unknown properties are filtered out.
-Unknown properties are properties not passing the validation of none of `properties`, `patternProperties` and `additionalProperties`) If omitted or set to `false`, an unknown property triggers a ValidationError.

 The function returns a Promise resolving to a new instance of Schema.
 Once created, a schema instance can be used repeatedly to validate data, calling the method `Schema.validate`.